helm/charts/stable/prometheus-operator/README.md

 Installs [prometheus-operator](https://github.com/coreos/prometheus-operator) to create/configure/manage Prometheus clusters atop Kubernetes.
 This chart includes multiple components and is suitable for a variety of use-cases.

 The default installation is intended to suit monitoring a kubernetes cluster the chart is deployed onto.
-It is closely matches the kube-prometheus project.
+It closely matches the kube-prometheus project.
 - [prometheus-operator](https://github.com/coreos/prometheus-operator)
 - [prometheus](https://prometheus.io/)
 - [alertmanager](https://prometheus.io/)